Understanding the latest social media marketing statistics is critical to your marketing success today.

 Social Media User Relationships with Brands

 Social media is all about relationships and human connections.
-However, this connectedness also extends to brands.
+Far from being relegated to personal connection, this connectedness also extends to brands and their digital marketing strategies.

 For many internet users, social media is a major gateway to the world, and where people compare notes about products and services.
-Furthermore, word about events or experiences, good and bad, travels fast in this environment.
+Furthermore, word about events or experiences, good and bad, travels fast on social media apps .

-For those reasons and many more, social media is one of the best tools for reaching out to customers.
+For those reasons and many more, social media marketing tactics are among the best tools for reaching out to customers.

 29. Among internet users ages 18-34, 95% will follow at least one brand on social media.